Leader-board/Purdue/MA261/readme.md

 This section contains the resources that I (and others) have created for MA261.

 **Note**:- Nothing in this section may be released to any third-party platform without my (or the original author's) explicit permission.
+Also if you cheat in the midterm, well, you're cheating yourself.
+No one but yourself is responsible for what you do.

 **Looking for group chats for your next math course (Spring 2020)?** You can find them here: [MA262](https://groupme.com/join_group/56335378/Zgl2jBdz) [MA265](https://groupme.com/join_group/56288444/3eliUwtO) [MA266](https://groupme.com/join_group/42935065/47H7Bgdw) [MA351](https://groupme.com/join_group/56252914/M9Kqk4Oh)